 This means it’s your responsibility to ensure that your version of WordPress is up to date, along with any plugins or themes you are using.
 Failure to keep on top of this aspect of site maintenance can make a WordPress site extremely vulnerable to being hacked, which can have very serious implications if you are operating in the eCommerce sphere.

-You’ve also got to be aware that some WordPress themes and plugins can contain malicious code which can compromise the security of your site, so you need to be very careful about which ones you install.
+You’ve also got to be aware that some WordPress themes and plugins can contain malicious code that can compromise the security of your site, so you need to be very careful about which ones you install.
 And finally, you've got to ensure that you're regularly backing up your site.
-There are various plugins are available to help automate this process for you.
+There are various plugins that are available to help automate this process for you.

 Conclusion: Shopify vs Wordpress

-Since the platform helps you to easily keep track with the budget, as well as other things from hosting and security to extra features, Shopify is recommended if you do not have much technical knowledge but still want to build your online store.
+Since the platform helps you to easily keep track of the budget, as well as other things from hosting and security to extra features, Shopify is recommended if you do not have much technical knowledge but still want to build your online store.

 WordPress is recommended when either you have some coding knowledge or enough budget to pay for a developer.
-This platform gives you full control over your site, naming customization and other endless numbers of options for themes and plugins.
+This platform gives you full control over your site, naming customization, and other endless numbers of options for themes and plugins.
 And notice that, you will have to prepare to pay a lot for a top eCommerce site.

 You might also like: Mailchimp vs Constant Contact: Which one is better?